A-Legg/unfinished-asteroids/Chapter 1, Deploy.md

 Glad you have decided to join the team.
 My name is Joshua Hal and I am a producer in this company The game has to run in a browser - so Mike has started to write it in javascript/html5 stack.

-[:arrow_down: Download](https://github.com/rezoner/unfinished-asteroids/archive/master.zip) or [clone](https://github.com/rezoner/unfinished-asteroids) the project and put it on your webserver.
+[Download](https://github.com/rezoner/unfinished-asteroids/archive/master.zip) or [Clone](https://github.com/rezoner/unfinished-asteroids) the project and put it on your webserver.

 Or you can just run `index.html` if you are not familiar with web hosting.